Herman H. J. Lynge: Continuation of the book shop

-The son of the old Lynge, Herman Johannes Vilhelm Lynge, had been working in his father’s bookshop since his confirmation.
+Lynge's son, Herman Johannes Vilhelm Lynge, had worked in his father’s bookshop since his confirmation.
 In 1892 he became an associate, and the company changed its name to “Herman H.J.
 Lynge & Søn A/S”.
 When his father died, Lynge Jr. took over the business, in spite of his immense interest in scientific zoology.
-Lynge Jr. continued the tradition of his father perfectly and from an advertisement it is evident that early on he had increased the stock to 300,000 volumes.
-He moved the bookshop to larger locations across the street in Løvstræde.
-Lynge Jr. was also known as a very knowledgeable and generous man, and he enhanced the scientific profile of the bookshop.
-Due to his encountering so many scientists in the bookshop, his interest in zoology was only increased, and he actually succeeded in becoming an international authority in the field of molluscs and tropical mussels, mainly specializing in the left-oriented snails.
+He increased the stock to 300,000 volumes, enhanced the bookshop's scientific profile, and moved it to larger locations across the street in Løvstræde.
+Due to his encountering so many scientists in the bookshop, his interest in zoology increased, and he became an international authority in the field of molluscs and tropical mussels, mainly specializing in the left-oriented snails.
 Due to his expertise, he was assigned to investigate the collection of these snails brought home from the Danish expedition to Siam (1899-1900), and in 1909 his main work appeared: Marine Lamellibranchiata, containing five plates and a map and written in English.
-Lynge Jr. was also honoured for his merits and was announced Knight of Dannebrog.
+Lynge Jr. received the honour of Knight of Dannebrog.
 His principle of business was to “solve any assignment from best conviction”.

 Herman J.V.
-Lynge’s son, Flemming Lynge, worked in the bookshop for a while, but his interest in the theatre was too great, and he did not continue the family tradition, but became a writer.
-In 1932 Lynge sold the bookshop to Axel Sandal (1885-1974), who already owned the bookshop “C.A.
-Reitzel”.
-Lynge continued to be connected to the bookshop until he became too old and had to retire.
-He died in 1945, aged eighty-two.
-The leader of the bookshop immediately became Arne Stuhr, who continued his leadership until 1974, when the old bookshop was bought by Käthe and Max Girsel, who, in 1978, moved the shop to Silkegade 11, where it still is today, continuing the strong tradition of Lynge.
-The bookshop has always been placed in the centre of Copenhagen.
+Lynge’s son, Flemming Lynge, worked in the bookshop for a while, but was more interested in theatre, and became a writer rather than continuing the family tradition.
+In 1932 he sold the bookshop to Axel Sandal (1885-1974).
+Lynge continued to be connected to the bookshop until his retirement, and died in 1945, aged eighty-two.
+The leader of the bookshop became Arne Stuhr, who continued his leadership until 1974, when it was bought by Käthe and Max.
+In 1978, they moved the shop to Silkegade 11, where it remains today, still in the centre of Copenhagen.